upasadena/interactive-cyoa-tutorial/docs/mechanics/rows.md

 This can be used when you just want to supply information using Objects.

-Objects are great for this because they allow you to split information into chunks, each with an image able to be attatched, as well as any Addons that might be attached to said Objects.
+Objects are great for this because they allow you to split information into chunks, each with an image able to be attached, as well as any Addons that might be attached to said Objects.

 !!! quote "Help and Instructions"